pgadmin-org/pgadmin4/docs/en_US/cloud_edb_biganimal.rst

   authenticating with the server.

 * Use the *Confirm password* field to repeat the password.

+* Use the *High Availability* field to create the cluster with high availability, which creates a cluster with one primary and up to two standby replicas in different availability zones.

+* Use the *Number of standby replicas* field to specify the standby replicas.

 .. image:: images/cloud_biganimal_review.png
     :alt: Cloud Deployment Provider